BOARD OF DIRECTORS

 Richard Mullen, Board President

-“I joined the Board because I wanted to bring my financial experience to a local nonprofit organization.
-CAH fit the bill because their goal is to provide safe, affordable housing to low-income individuals and families and to provide valuable support services.”
+“I joined the Board because I wanted to bring my financial experience to a local nonprofit organization benefiting the community.
+Compass Affordable Housing fits the bill because they provide safe, affordable housing to low-income individuals and families and also provides valuable support services.”

 Jim Tofel, Board Vice-President